samarlin/mini-coup/README.md

 ![cards for Coup](https://i.imgur.com/DvZJy5M.jpg)

 And a screen-shot:
 ![Coup screen-shot](https://i.imgur.com/zAbYjSq.png)

 The server was built using Node (with Express for some routing & WS during gameplay), and the client using Svelte (with Page.js for client-side routing).
-The drawings were done in Procreate :)
+All drawings were done in Procreate :)

-**Note:** Since the project is currently running on a free Heroku instance, if it hasn't been used for a while you may need to wait a few seconds on initial load.